-Image acquisition and Paradigm
+Image Acquisition and Paradigm

-For all the participating institutions, each subject was asked to perform an auditory description decision task (a word definition task) which was designed to activate both temporal (Wernicke's area) and inferior frontal (Broca's area) cortex (Gaillard, et al. 2007).
+For all the participating institutions, each subject was asked to perform an auditory description decision task (a word definition task) which was designed to activate both temporal (Wernicke's area) and inferior frontal (Broca's area) cortex [Gaillard et al., 2007].
 The task required comprehension of a phrase, semantic recall, and a semantic decision.
 Each institution had unique acquisition parameters that were subsequently corrected and standardized.
-The block design paradigm consisted of 100 (TR=3 sec) or 150 (TR=2 sec) time-points, with experimental and baseline periods alternating every 30 seconds for five cycles, totaling five minutes.
+The block design paradigm consisted of 100 (TR = 3 s) or 150 (TR = 2 s) time-points, with experimental and baseline periods alternating every 30 s for five cycles, totaling 5 min.
 During the "on" period, the participant listened to a definition of an object followed by a noun.
 Participants were instructed to press a button each time they judged that the description matched the noun.
-For instance,

-"a long yellow fruit is a banana" (true response) or "something you sit on is spaghetti" (Not true).
-Definitions occurred every three seconds.
-Matching pairs were pseudorandomly distributed (70% true responses, and 30% foils).
+For instance, "a long yellow fruit is a banana" (true response) or "something you sit on is spaghetti" (Not true).
+Definitions occurred every 3 s.
+Matching pairs were pseudo-randomly distributed (70% true responses and 30% foils).
 During baseline, the subject listened to the task definitions presented in reverse speech.
-The participant was instructed to press a button each time he/she heard a tone that followed the auditory string (70% true responses, 30% foils).
-The baseline was designed to control for first and second order auditory processing, attention, and motor response, while engaging the broad language processing network on an individual basis necessary for effective presurgical evaluation (Gaillard, et al. 2007; Mbwana, et al. 2009).
+The participant was instructed to press a button each time he/she heard a tone that followed the auditory string (70% true responses and 30% foils).
+The baseline was designed to control for first and second order auditory processing, attention, and motor response, while engaging the broad language processing network on an individual basis necessary for effective presurgical evaluation [Gaillard et al., 2007; Mbwana et al., 2009].
 Four age appropriate levels of difficulty were available (4-6, 7-9, 10-12, >12).
-The difficulty level was achieved by manipulating the task vocabulary based on word frequency normative data derived from reading materials (Carroll, et al. 1971).
+The difficulty level was achieved by manipulating the task vocabulary based on word frequency normative data derived from reading materials [Carroll et al., 1971].